spire-engine/spire-engine/README.md

 - Open "GameEngine.sln" in Visual Studio 2019.
 - Build the solution.
 ### Linux
-SpireEngine does not depend on any special libraries except Xlib on Linux platforms.
+SpireEngine does not depend on any additional libraries except Xlib on Linux platforms.
 Just run `make` in the project root directory.
 ```
 make -j16
 ```